-If you haven’t used JSON, then it’s almost like plain-text but has strict syntax, formatting and basic data type support.
+If you haven’t used JSON, then it’s almost like plain-text but has strict syntax, formatting, and basic data type support.
 Unlike XML it’s very light and easy to work with.
 XML’s specification is 200 pages, but JSON fits on a single page.
-That’s how simple it.
+That’s how simple it is.

 Online JSON Tools Introduction

 Online JSON Tools is the second website in a network.
 It hosts all possible tools that you might need if you use JSON.
 Don’t forget to bookmark this website as there is no other tools website that even comes close to what Online JSON Tools offers.
 At the end of this review, we’ll also take a quick look at other websites that are already available on the network, and also we’ll mention the upcoming websites.

 Let’s get hands-on Online JSON Tools!
 Currently, onlineJSONtools.com has about 20 tools, and a dozen more tools are coming soon.
 Let’s take a look at all the tools that there are.

 When JSON is transferred and stored on the disk, it’s often in compressed form.
 Also when JSON objects get bigger with more complex data, they become difficult to read.
 When you’ve to modify or read JSON, there is no other way to do it than to use a JSON Beautifier to make JSON more readable and understandable.
 This tool does exactly that.
 It takes ugly JSON and returns you pretty JSON.
 You can copy and paste the ugly JSON or import it from a file.
 As soon as you do it, it will get beautified.
 You can also save the prettified JSON to a file or copy it to the clipboard.
 Exporting to Pastebin and Github Gist is coming soon.
 Also since the “Tabs vs. Spaces” indentation debate is still on, this prettifier offers you both options.
 You can choose between indenting the prettified JSON with spaces or indenting with tabs.